Students place 2,977 American flags to honor lives lost on 9/11 - KESQ

 “Firefighters were going up those towers and, most of them, knowing that they’re not going to go back down,” Walker said.
 “It’s really honorable because they knew that they were going to save a bunch of lives and they were definitely risking theirs.”

-The group of future law enforcement officers and firefighters take pride in possibly becoming a first responder like the men and women who helped survivors of that tragic day.
+The group of future law enforcement officers and firefighters take pride in possibly becoming a first responders like the men and women who helped survivors of that tragic day.

 “When I get old enough, I can do the same thing,” Amos said.